 Scientists continue to work to find an effective treatment for prion diseases.

 Several measures have been taken to prevent the transmission of acquired prion diseases.
-Because of these proactive steps, acquiring a prion disease from food or from a medical setting is now extremely rare.
+Because of these proactive steps, acquiring a prion disease from food or a medical setting is now extremely rare.

 Some of the preventive steps taken include: